joereynolds/Mr-Figs/docs/figbugs.md

 ##Fixed bugs

+- [x] The game should pause when we press 'esc'.
+This was fixed by adding a state to GlobalInputHandler.
+If we're paused we execute a smaller portion of all input instead of the entire input from the player.

 - [x] 'X' on the program window doesn't shut the application.
 Fixed by adding the correct event. if pygame.event == pygame.QUIT : pygame.quit()